Inkerman Parish, New Brunswick: Governance

-Maltempec comprises all grants north of the Pokemouche River and west of the end of Landry Road.
+Maltempec comprised all grants north of the Pokemouche River and west of the end of Landry Road.
 Its single community was originally spelt Maltampec.
 Established in 1987.
 Now part of Hautes-Terres.

 The Pokemouche 13 Indian reserve is on the southern bank of the Pokemouche River, west of the end of Cowans Creek.
 The reserve belongs to the Esgenoopetitj First Nation and was originally much larger, stretching east to Nowlans Brook; there is no highway access.

 The following former LSDs were all annexed by Tracadie in 2014.

 The LSD of the parish of Inkerman was established in 1968, when it included the entire parish.
 By 1989 it was reduced to the community of Six Roads and western Four Roads.

 Sainte-Rose was established in 1988, it was formed around the Ste.
 Rose Settlement, including the communities of Boudreau Road, Gaspereau, Haut-Sainte-Rose, and Sainte-Rose.

 Pont Landry was established in 1986 and included the parish south of the Ste.
 Rose Settlement and grants along Route 355, and west of Carroll Road.